Supreme Court of the Australian Capital Territory: Jurisdiction

+The court has "all original and appellate jurisdiction that is necessary for the administration of justice in the Territory", including both civil and criminal jurisdiction.
+It also covers matters relating to corporation law, adoptions and probate.
+The court also conducted divorce proceedings, but only until 1975, when the Family Court of Australia assumed responsibility for this function.

 In addition to possessing jurisdictional power with respect to matters in the Australian Capital Territory, the Court also has the jurisdictional power to hear matters that relate to the Jervis Bay Territory, the Australian Antarctic Territory and the Heard Island and McDonald Islands, although it has never exercised that power.
 It also hears matters on appeal from the Magistrates Court of the Australian Capital Territory.

-It is the Territory's superior court with civil, criminal and appellate jurisdiction.
-It also covers matters relating to corporation law, adoptions and probate.
-The court also conducted divorce proceedings, but only until 1975, when the Family Court of Australia assumed responsibility for this function.

 Composition

+The court consists of a Chief Justice, six resident judges, and a number of acting and additional judges.
+The Supreme Court Act also provides for the appointment of an Associate Judge (previously called the Master), though this position has been vacant since its most recent holder, Verity McWilliam, was elevated to the bench in 2023.

+From 2007 until 2015, there was also a President of the Court of Appeal.
+The position was left vacant after its only holder, Justice Malcolm Gray, retired in 2011 and was formally abolished in 2015 due to "the existing overlap with the functions of the Chief Justice".

+All judges are appointed by the Territory government.
+Additional judges are judges of other courts, usually the Federal Court, who hold their appointment to the Supreme Court in addition to their other appointments.
+Acting judges are judges appointed on a temporary basis, for a maximum of one year at a time.

 The court can be constituted by a single judge alone or with a jury.
 An appeal from the associate judge or from a single judge is heard by the court sitting as the ACT Court of Appeal constituted by three judges.
 An appeal from the Magistrates Court of the Australian Capital Territory is heard by a single judge.

-Permanent judges are appointed by the executive.
-Additional judges are judges of other superior Australian courts (usually the Federal Court of Australia) that have been appointed as an additional judge of the Supreme Court.
-Acting judges are judges who have a short term appointment of up to 12 months by the executive.

-The executive must also appoint a Chief Justice.
 The Chief Justice is responsible for the prompt discharge of the court’s business, and may, in consultation with a judge, decide the types of cases which a magistrate will hear.